-All are welcome (including healthcare professionals or those with dementia in their lives) to this workshop with Wendy Mitchell, author of Sunday Times Bestseller Somebody I Used To Know , who also lives with dementia, and the Trusts Research and Development Team.
-This workshop explores ways people with dementia can live well and be better supported and how they, and those who support them (families, friends, volunteers and healthcare staff), can help contribute to improvements in healthcare, treatment and support.
-People report this helps them feel valued and gives them a sense of purpose and hope for the future.
-Discussion will be encouraged to share good ideas for living as well as possible with dementia, which means everyone can take away ideas to help them day to day.
-Examples of ways you can get involved and share your experiences will be also be introduced.
+All are welcome (including healthcare professionals or those with dementia in their lives) to this online workshop with Wendy Mitchell.
+This online workshop explores ways people with dementia can live well and be better supported and how they, and those who support them (families, friends, volunteers and healthcare staff), can help contribute to improvements in healthcare, treatment and support.